The best Mac cleanup tips for digital spring cleaning

 Most of the above Mac cleanup tips discuss individual files; files that are only on your Mac in one location.
 But you may also have duplicates, in a number of locations.
 If any of those duplicate files are large, then you may be wasting a lot of disk space.

 Just as Mac Washing Machine can delete caches and logs, it can also ferret out duplicates, allowing you to choose which of these files to delete.
-Another option is, of course, Intego's Duplicate Zapper, which is a simpler app based only on the functionality of the Duplicate cycle in Mac Washing Machine.
+Another option is Intego’s Duplicate Zapper, a single-purpose app based only on the functionality of the Duplicate cycle in Mac Washing Machine, and available in the Mac App Store.

 For a more thorough look at removing duplicates, see Removing Duplicate Files on Mac OS X: The Complete Guide.
 There, I also discuss getting rid of duplicate files in your iTunes library.